Robust Online Learning over Networks: Introduction

 \subsection{Main contributions}

-The proposed DOT-ADMM Algorithm has the following set of features: \begin{itemize} \item Convergence with a linear rate for linear and logistic regression problems; \item Applicability in an online scenario where the data sets available to the agents change over time; \item Robustness to asynchronous and inexact computations of the agents; \item Robustness to unreliable communications. \end{itemize} The main theoretical results of the paper are as follows: \begin{itemize} \item The first main result is that of proving linear convergence (in mean) to a neighborhood of the set of fixed points for a special class of time-varying stochastic operators defined by averaged and \textit{metric subregular} operators (see Theorem~\ref{thm:glob-msr}).
-Such a neighborhood is formally described and it is shown to be almost surely reached asymptotically.
-Current results in the state-of-the-art can only guarantee sub-linear convergence without the additional assumption property of metric subregularity~\cite{combettes_stochastic_2015}.
-When metric subregularity does not hold everywhere but only in a subset of the state space, it is shown that the above-described results hold eventually after a finite time (see Theorem~\ref{thm:loc-msr-static-converr}). \item The second main result shows that if the proposed DOT-ADMM Algorithm is employed to solve convex distributed optimization problems and if the associated operator is \textit{metric subregular}, then the distance to a neighborhood of the time-varying set of optimal solutions converges linearly (in mean) and the neighborhood is almost surely reached asymptotically (see Theorem~\ref{thm:stochastic+noise+varying}).
-The main novelty of this result relies on the fact that it is not required that the optimization problem is strongly convex, as previous results do~\cite{shi_linear_2014,iutzeler_explicit_2016,makhdoumi_convergence_2017,Bastianello21}.
-Complimentary results are provided for simpler scenarios where some of the challenges addressed do not come into play (see Corollary~\ref{cor:stochastic}) and for the case in which metric subregularity holds in a subset of the state space (see Theorem~\ref{thm:local}). \item The last but most practical result consists in showing how metric subregularity can be verified for standard learning problems, such as linear regression (see Proposition~\ref{prop:linear}) and logisitc regression (see Proposition~\ref{prop:logistic}).
-These results can be also used as tutorial examples for other learning problems with different regression models.
-The performance of the DOT-ADMM Algorithm is evaluated for the more complex logistic regression problem, which is also compared with that of gradient tracking algorithms, usually employed in this scenario~\cite{tian_achieving_2020,li_variance_2022}.
-Simulations reveal that the DOT-ADMM Algorithm outperforms gradient tracking algorithms, showing high resilience to all the above-discussed challenges \textit{at the same time}. \end{itemize}
+DOT-ADMM has the following set of features: \begin{itemize} \item Convergence with a linear rate for a wide class of learning problems (e.g., linear and logistic regression problems); \item Applicability in an online scenario where the data sets available to the agents change over time; \item Robustness to asynchronous and inexact computations of the agents; \item Robustness to faulty and noisy communications. \end{itemize} The main theoretical results of the paper are as follows: \begin{itemize} \item Time-varying stochastic operators that are averaged and metric subregular operators converge linearly (in mean) and almost surely to a neighborhood of the time-varying set of fixed points without assuming that there exists a common fixed point (see Theorem~\ref{thm:glob-msr}). \item DOT-ADMM is proved to converge for a large class of online learning problems with (not necessarily strongly) convex local costs under the challenging scenario described in Section \ref{subsec:challenges} by relying on the metric subregularity property of the DOT-ADMM operator (see Theorem~\ref{thm:stochastic+noise+varying}).
+Complementary results are provided for simpler scenarios where some of the challenges do not come into play (see Corollary~\ref{cor:stochastic}) and for the case in which metric subregularity holds in a subset of the state space (see Theorem~\ref{thm:local}). \item An easy-to-verify sufficient condition to ensure metric subregularity of an operator is provided in Proposition \ref{prop:ULaffMS}, which basically requires the operator to be bounded by two affine operators.
+This result is then applied to standard learning problems, such as linear regression (see Proposition~\ref{prop:linear}), robust linear regression (see Proposition~\ref{prop:linear}), and logistic regression (see Proposition~\ref{prop:logistic}).
+These results can be also used as tutorial examples for other learning problems with different regression models. \item Extensive numerical simulations of DOT-ADMM together with a comparison with other state-of-the-art algorithms are provided in Section \ref{sec:numerical}, revealing the outperforming performance of DOT-ADMM in terms of convergence time and resilience to the challenging scenario considered in the manuscript. \end{itemize}